super-nexus/PSP/psp.md

         System which processes the events/requests in real time, there is no buffer delay.
     * What is an interrupt routine in embedded programming?
         It is a process of switching current running process with the interrupt program and than returning back the process (which was previously running) along with its context
     * What are the main constraints of embedded networked systems discussed in Estrin et al. article?
+        - they are energy constrained as some of them may not be able to connect to constant power supply
+        - they aren't easily upgradable once they are deployed
+        - they are usually cheap because large quantities of them must be deployed
+        - because of low amount resources available, security is also an issue
     * A vehicle often contains (at least two) independent embedded systems.
 Why?
         They tend to have embedded systems for safety critical systems such as ABS breaking.
 They need to work 100% of the time and they need to respond ASAP.
 That is why they are seperatly developed and put in a car.
 On the other hand we have systems which deal with non safety critical functions such as operating radio from the stearing wheel buttons, this systems should not influence the safety critical ones, that is why they are seperated.
     * What are the main threats for embedded systems’ wireless communication?
 Hint: Estrin et al. paper.
+        - communication can be intercepted if not properly encrypted
+        - wireless communication is not always available or it stops working completely
+        - someone can manipulate the data wich may cause the malfunction in the system
     * Why, even more so than with conventional desktop systems, we must ensure that embedded networked systems are correctly programmed?
+        Because once deployed they are hardly upgradeable and because they can be safety critical systems.
     * “Failures we have in today’s technologies could be disastrous in embedded networked systems” warn Estrin et al. in 2001.
 Argue for or against this statement.
     * Discuss a potential use of embedded systems in precision agriculture.
     * Present at least one means of saving energy in an embedded system that senses the humiditiy in the field and notifies about potential floods.